EEA-sensors/LiquidStateMachine/README.md

 # Liquid State Machine for Speech Classification

-This repository contains the MATLAB implementation of a Liquid State Machine (LSM) for speech classification, demonstrating the use of an approximate state-space model for predictive performance, as described in the papers listed in the citation section.
+This repository contains the MATLAB implementation of a Liquid State Machine (LSM) for speech classification in Triton folder, demonstrating the use of an approximate state-space model for predictive performance, as described in the papers listed in the citation section.

 ## Citing